• Digital Nomad Resources

 Here you will find the most interesting old buildings, river views, easy access to boats for the Cai Rang Market, travel agents for onward travels, and plenty of cafes and restaurants.
 Opposite the Can Tho Market Building there is a night market, and walking along the riverfront is nice any time of day.

-The main road on the riverfront is Hai Ba Trung, and there are a variety of hotel for all budgets along here.
+The main road on the riverfront is Hai Ba Trung, and there is a variety of hotels for all budgets here.
 Cheap hotels can be found in the smaller streets between Hai Ba Trung and Hoa Binh Boulevard.

 the first street behind Hai Ba Trung is Le Thanh Ton.
-On this street around the corner of Tan Trao are a bunch of cheap guesthouse accommodation.
+On this street around the corner of Tan Trao are a bunch of cheap guesthouse accommodations.
 Head to this area if you want to go old-school and walk around looking for a place to stay.
-These places are basic no frills places that do the job if you are on a budget.
+These are basic no-frills places that do the job if you are on a budget.
 I stayed in such a place about ten minutes walk from the market on the river.

 On Le Thanh Ton is the Henry Iris Hotel, which has dorm beds and private rooms available.